MicrosoftDocs/Viva/WorkplaceAnalytics/manager-insights/get-started.md

 ## About the insights

 The following describes how your team metrics are calculated to support the behavioral insights for each of the business insight questions.
-The metrics for **Teams like yours** shows benchmark averages about similar groups within the organization to compare with your team's metrics.
-These insights show where your team is excelling and where you could lead change.
+With **Teams like yours**, you get comparable data from within your organization for context into broader organizational patterns.
+Today, "Team like yours" data is calculated as averages from peer manager teams.
+If you have only one peer team or no peer team, the company average is shown instead.

 |Business insight question |Team metric description |Metric average for your team and "teams like yours" |
 |--------------------------|-------------------|-----------------|